HIPAA / Privacy

 We may use or disclose your information for payment purposes.

 For example: We may provide your physician or other service provider with copies of reports that may help determine your future treatment.
 We may also disclose your information to another service provider for its payment purposes or its health care operations.
 We may send your bill to you or your insurance company.
 Your bill may contain information that identifies you, as well as your diagnosis, procedures and supplies used.
 However, if you pay for a clinical service out-of- pocket in full and request in writing that we not provide information to your health insurer, we will comply with your request unless a law requires us to share that information with them.

 We may use or disclose your clinical information for program operations purposes and internal business practices.

-This information is used in our ongoing efforts to improve the quality and effectiveness of the clinical services we provide.
+For example: Members of the clinical staff or members of the quality improvement team may use information in your health record to assess your care and outcomes.
+This information is used in our ongoing efforts to improve the quality and effectiveness of the health care and services we provide.